IReaderorg/IReader/README.md

 - Access all the books available on the website
 - Support two source
-- Suppot the offline reading
+- Support the offline reading

 ## Not Supported right now but working on it: